sindresorhus/eslint-plugin-unicorn/docs/write-tests.md

 ## `test.snapshot()`

-This runs [`SnapshotRuleTester`](../test/utils/snapshot-rule-tester.mjs) which auto generates the snapshot for test results including error messages, error locations, autofix result, suggestions.
-All you have to do is check the snapshot and make sure the results are expected before commit.
+This runs [`SnapshotRuleTester`](../test/utils/snapshot-rule-tester.mjs), which auto-generates the snapshot for test results, including error messages, error locations, autofix result, and suggestions.
+All you have to do is check the snapshot and make sure the results are expected before committing.

-This is recommended to use, since it's much easier to write tests.
+This is recommended to use, since it makes it much easier to write tests.

 ```js
 import {getTester} from './utils/test.mjs';